Add a twist to a dinner party

 ›› Access to water

-›› Access to kitchen if for cooking pasta if you decide to make a meal of it
+›› Access to kitchen for cooking the pasta if you want to make a meal of it

 ›› Apron, if desired

 Hi, I’m Jane Pellicciotto, flour and water slinger.
 I believe most people want to feel confident, creative and generous.
 What better way to express those qualities than through food?
 I know how good I feel when I roll up my sleeves up, dig in and create.
 So it’s a joy to witness others doing the same.
 I know I’m doing something right when a participant tells they taught their friends how to make pasta after my class.

 Team Pasta allows me share my love of cooking without the travails of being a chef in a hot, loud kitchen.
 Elsewhere, I’m a communication designer and jewelry designer/maker in Portland, Oregon.
 If you attend craft or art festivals, you might find me there selling my jewelry.